 - Filtering Water: If you want to carry less water on your back, you can bring a water filter for after Deep Creek Junction / the campsites.
 It’s not recommended to filter and drink the water north of it, because there are cattle farms.

-- Time it took: The map and the landmarks given to us didn’t seem very accurate.
+- Time it Took: The map and the landmarks given to us didn’t seem very accurate.
 Day 1 was supposed to be a shorter day.
-They told us _ hours, which felt demoralizing near the end.
+We expected it to take less time, which felt demoralizing near the end.
 It’s all about setting expectations, right?
 The second day, we breezed through it.

 - Riverside Walk: After you reach the Temple of Sinawava, there is still one more mile of hiking on the paved trail to the shuttle.

-- Don’t forget to cut your toenails down!
+- Cut Your Toenails!
 I ended up slicing the sides of my toes.